About This Drug

 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - Weight gain of 5 pounds in one week (fluid retention) or unexplained weight gain

 - If you think you may be pregnant or may have impregnated your partner

-- Pregnancy warning: This drug may have harmful effects on the unborn baby.
-Women of child bearing potential should use effective methods of birth control during your cancer treatment.
-Men with female partners of child bearing potential should use effective methods of birth control during your cancer treatment.
+- Pregnancy warning: This drug can have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 1 week after treatment.
+Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 1 week after treatment.
 Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

 - Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.

 - Fertility warning: In men and women both, this drug may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.